 In the case of minors, it is not possible to issue specific recommendations on the age at which a minor can independently decide on the use and processing of their data.

-It is important to assess the child’s age and level of development in relation to the matter in question.
-If, taking into account their age and level of development, the child is able to understand the matter and its significance, then they can decide on the exercise of their rights.
+If taking into account their age and level of development the child is able to understand the matter and its significance, then they can decide on the exercise of their rights.
 Of course, this is not possible for very young children, but the older the child or young person is, the more decision-making power they have.
-This applies especially to children aged 12 to 17.

 The guardian may make a request on behalf of the child – attach a certificate of custody or other legal representation of the child

-The guardian of an underage child may make, on their behalf, a request that relates to their rights as a data subject.
+The guardian of an underage child may make, on the behalf of the child, a request that relates to the child’s rights as a data subject.
 In cases of joint custody, the request should be made and signed by both guardians.
 A certificate of custody obtained from the Population Information System must be attached to the request.
 The request should be in accordance with the assumed desires of the child and should represent their best interests.

 It is recommended that the guardians discuss the request with the child and hear the child’s opinion on the matter before making the request, even if the child is not yet able to make a decision on the matter.
 Requests for underage children must be made as separate messages through the Suomi.fi service so that they can be entered in the register as separate entities.